Ray Burdis: Biography

-Burdis has subsequently concentrated more on writing, producing and directing.
+Burdis has subsequently concentrated more on writing, producing, and directing.
 He was the producer of The Krays (1990), and also co-wrote-produced and directed the movies Final Cut (1998) and Love, Honour and Obey (2000).
-He also created, co-wrote, produced, directed and starred in the television police fly on the wall docu-comedy Operation Good Guys for three series.
+He also created, co-wrote, produced, directed, and starred in the television police fly on the wall docu-comedy Operation Good Guys for three series.
 The series was awarded the Silver Rose for Best Sitcom and the Prix de la Presse, voted for by the International Press, at the Montreux Golden Rose Festival.

-He appeared in the BBC Two comedy-drama series Manchild for two seasons, along with Nigel Havers, Anthony Head, and Don Warrington.
+He appeared in the BBC Two comedy-drama series Manchild for two seasons, along with Nigel Havers, Anthony Head and Don Warrington.

-In 2013 Ray Burdis wrote and directed the film, The Wee Man starring Martin Compston and John Hannah, which won two Scottish BAFTAs.
-In 2014 Ray wrote and directed the film 'Angel' released in the spring of 2015 by Carnaby Films.
+In 2013, Burdis wrote and directed the film, The Wee Man starring Martin Compston and John Hannah, which won two Scottish BAFTAs.
+In 2014 he wrote and directed the film Angel released in the spring of 2015 by Carnaby Films.

+In 2021, he directed and wrote, To Be Someone, described by its distributors "a feel-good tale of modern-day mods, music, and scooter culture from the creator of The Krays, The Wee Man and Love, Honor and Obey and starring the original cast of the iconic, cult mods n’ rockers film, Quadrophenia."
+It was filmed during 2019-20 and subsequently released on 9 July 2021.
+The film attracted negative reviews, Steve Rose noted "nothing really convinces or makes sense in this corny, amateurish nostalgia trip", Mark Kermode described it as "a bunch of second stringers from Quadrophenia doing sub Guy Ritchie schtick", and before it went into production, Roger Daltrey slammed it as "a blatant money making exercise."
+Whilst conversely, Keith Haldon argued "it's British at its very core and it's a reminder that no matter the budget nobody does it better than us.
+Burdis has assembled a great cast that if you’re looking for that Quadrophenia nostalgia."
+Burdis later stated in an interview that he never intended for the film to be in the style of Quadrophenia (1979) and it shouldn't have been taken too seriously.

-Ray is currently developing a wide genre of TV and Theatrical films.
-To Be Someone (film), described in IMDb as "A lighthearted adventure movie set in the world of Mods", was shot in Oct of 2020 and is to be released in 2021.
-He also has completed the film Miss The Kiss, starring Charlie Clapham, John Hannah, and Martin Kemp, to be released in the spring of 2023.
+He has completed the film Miss the Kiss, starring Charlie Clapham, John Hannah, and Martin Kemp, which is currently in post-production.
+His next project in the director's chair is Last Tandem in Paris, production started in Brussels in March 2024.

+In November 2024, Burdis admitted that he regretted "glamourising" Ronnie and Reggie Kray and was developing a new film to portray them as the thugs they were.
+"They weren't folk heroes," he told The Guardian.
+"They were just a pair of cowardly psychopathic bullies, who terrorised the East End of London in the 1960s."

+Filmography

+Personal life

+He is the older brother of Mark Burdis.